ItaiLash/ourGovernment-React/README.md

    - Number of voters.
 Click submit.
 7. A number of cards will open and in each tab the name of the office and the names of the candidates must be entered.
 Click next (note that there is a delay of 5 seconds until the next component is received).
 8. After a few seconds more cards will open where each voter's name and his choices (preferences) must be entered.
 Click done (here too there is a delay of 5 seconds).
-9. The results of the algorithm run will be displayed on the screen.
+9. The results of the algorithm run will be displayed on the screen and there will be a link to download explained results.

 <p align="right">(<a href="#top">back to top</a>)</p>